Advertising and ad networks

 If you want to add an additional URL, you will need to change the number in 'correlator=' (in the end of the link)

-To configure a player to display an ad
+Configure a player to display an ad:

 1. Go to the Studio tab (near Content tab)